indragiek/SNRMusicKit/README.md

 #### Short term

-* iOS MPMediaLibrary content source implementation
+* ~~iOS MPMediaLibrary content source implementation~~
+* MPMusicPlayerController wrapper
+* Queue controller for playing a queue of songs
 * ~~Cross platform artwork cache~~
 * Search protocols & implementation for MPMediaLibrary and Spotify
 * ~~Last.fm engine for scrobbling (basically a polished version of SNRLastFMEngine built on AFNetworking)~~